agolebiowska/distributed-counter/README.md

 $ make simulate
 ```

-You can copy example config file to .env and change config
+You can copy example config file to .env and change values
 ```shell
 $ cp .env.dist .env
 ```